-Based on our professional judgment we determined the materiality for the financial statements as a whole at EUR 800 thousand (2021: EUR 677 thousand).
+Based on our professional judgement we determined the materiality for the financial statements as a whole at EUR 370 thousand (2022: EUR 800 thousand).
 The materiality is determined with reference to the total assets (0,4%).

-We consider the total assets as the most appropriate benchmark because Affimed N.V. (or hereafter: the Company) is currently in its research and development phase and this is predominantly focussed on asset development/capital expenditure.
+We consider total assets as the most appropriate benchmark because Affimed N.V. is currently in its research and development phase and this is predominantly focused on asset development/capital expenditure.
 We have also taken into account misstatements and/or possible misstatements that in our opinion are material for the users of the financial statements for qualitative reasons.

-We agreed with the Board of Directors and the Supervisory Board that misstatements identified during our audit in excess of EUR 40 thousand would be reported to them, as well as smaller misstatements that in our view must be reported on qualitative grounds.
+We agreed with the Board of Directors and the Supervisory Board that misstatements identified during our audit in excess of EUR 18 thousand would be reported to them, as well as smaller misstatements that in our view must be reported on qualitative grounds.